hepiBatman/Less-Redux-No-Saga/README.md

 Service function is not aware of React, it just knows business logic and invoking API calls (API call implementation will be done by other class).

+In general, there are several types of state:
+* **Global state** Using Redux in this case is a good idea.
+* **Contextual state** This state is only relevant within the particular module, eg. Customer, Resourcing, Admin, Inventory, etc. When user moves to another module the state should be out-of-scope and destroyed.
+Storing this to a parent component of the module is a good idea.
+You can however over-engineer it by treating it as global state.
+You will be responsible to clear the state and fixing bugs related to dirty data creeping to your view.
+* **Local state** This state is only relevant to your particular component, eg. is your dropdown list open or closed, showing extra view on hover.

 Doing this you can store your state/data into local state (unless more than a module requires it), your code will be simpler because:
 * When the component is not in-scope (unmounted) you need not worry to reset junk data, it will just disappear.
 * Your business logic will not be split between Reducers and Sagas (In case of chain reactions Saga to another Saga).